dadavidson/dadavidson-blog/about.md

 ---

 Hi, I'm **Daniel** <br>
 *Cybersecurity Analyst*

-My background is in Network/System engineering and Cybersecurity.
+My background is in Network and Security Engineering.
 For questions and inqueries, please reach out to me on [LinkedIn](https://linkedin.com/in/danieldav).
 CV available upon request.

 ------